BonesTheGhost/WebPG/README.md

 [ ]: Add combat into the game.
 [ ]: Add experience.
 [ ]: Create any towns and villages necessary.
+[ ]: Need to fix the typing animation.
+[ ]: Need to RE-fix overall styling.
+[ ]: Need to implement the choice blink effect.
 ==================================================================================